MarkusMusch/backtest/README.md

 To encapsulate the tradable tickers, timeframes, and strategies we collect each of those in an ```Enum```, respectively.

-If you want to trade markets that are not included in the current code, make sure to define them in the Tickers Enum module and download the necessary price data.
+If you want to trade markets that are not included in the current code, make sure to define them in the *Tickers* Enum and download the necessary price data.

 Currently, there is support for perpetual futures on the 9 different BUSD pairs you can see bellow.